bluemountecho/bluemountecho/README.md

 Hi there 👋

+Knowing is not enough.
+We must apply.
+Being willing is not enough.
+We must do.
+Being alone is not enough.
+We must do it together.
-Here, Anou Khamtan is ready to be your friend, adviser, cooperator.
+Here, Anou Khamtan is ready to be your friend, adviser, cooperator to create something great TOGETHER.

 ==============================================